 - Staff are not expected to prove the truth of an allegation, but will need to demonstrate sufficient grounds for the concern.

 - Staff will be given information on the nature and progress of any enquiries.

 - Such reporting will remain confidential in most instances, however, this cannot be guaranteed where concerns raised are about the welfare of safety of children.
-The DSL/Deputy DSL has a responsibility to protect the member of staff from harassment or victimisation.
+The DSL/ DDSL has a responsibility to protect the member of staff from harassment or victimisation.